 Under the Constitution, the State is the owner of all national resources within the Angolan jurisdiction.
-As such, all oil fields and gas in the onshore and offshore areas of Angolan territory, in internal waters, in territorial sea, in the exclusive economic zone and on the continental shelf belong to the public domain of the Angolan State, all being mining rights exclusively assigned to the National Concessionaire.
-The Angolan State is the sole and legitimate owner of all mineral rights and no pledge, security or other and charges and encumbrances can be provided over such rights.
+As such, all oil fields and gas in the onshore and offshore areas of Angolan territory, in internal waters, in the territorial sea, in the exclusive economic zone and on the continental shelf belong to the public domain of the Angolan State, all being mining rights exclusively assigned to the National Concessionaire.
+Although the Angolan State is the sole and legitimate owner of all mineral rights, Law 11/2021 of 22 April has introduced a new legal framework in Angola, which establishes the possibility of creating security over mineral or oil resources that have not yet been extracted, even if only to finance their respective exploration or extraction.

-3.11 In addition to those rights/authorisations required to explore for and produce oil and natural gas, what other principal Government authorisations are required to develop oil and natural gas reserves (e.g. environmental, occupational health and safety) and from whom are these authorisations to be obtained?
+3.11 In addition to those rights/authorisations required to explore for and produce oil and natural gas, what other principal Government authorisations are required to develop oil and natural gas reserves (e.g., environmental, occupational health and safety) and from whom are these authorisations to be obtained?

-According to Law 5/98, of 19 July ("Environmental Law") and to Decree 39/00, of 10 October ("Environmental Protection from Oil Activities Regulation"), all projects to be developed within the scope of the oil and gas sector require the presentation of different reports and studies.
+According to Law 5/98 of 19 July ("Environmental Law") and to Decree 39/00 of 10 October ("Environmental Protection from Oil Activities Regulation"), all projects to be developed within the scope of the oil and gas sector require the presentation of various reports and studies.
 The most important report is an Environmental Impact Assessment ("Avaliação de Impacte Ambiental" or "AIA").
 Angola has ratified the following international treaties related to safety and environmental protection for oil and gas activities:

-- a) International Convention on Civil Liability for Oil Pollution Damage. - b) International Convention Relating to Intervention on the High Seas in Cases of Oil Pollution Casualties. - c) International Convention on Oil Pollution Preparedness, Response and Co-operation.
+- (a) International Convention on Civil Liability for Oil Pollution Damage. - (b) International Convention Relating to Intervention on the High Seas in Cases of Oil Pollution Casualties. - (c) International Convention on Oil Pollution Preparedness, Response and Co-operation.

-Oil field operators are subject to strict rules regarding health and safety (HSE) measures to be taken in order to ensure the quality of life of their employees.
+Oil field operators are subject to strict rules regarding health and safety ("HSE") measures to be taken in order to ensure the quality of life of their employees.